 Industry: 3M’s Operations, Diversification and Stability

 The operations of 3M are mainly in the manufacturing industry.
 Almost all of the products of the company are developed and manufactured at its facilities and distributed worldwide.
 The company has a number of businesses mainly within the manufacturing industry: healthcare products, consumer products, electronics, and transportation products.
+These businesses indicate that 3M has grown from its original business, expanding to exploit opportunities in various markets.
+Also, considering its potential for expansion, it is expectable for the company to enter new markets in the future.

 The significant diversification of 3M’s business is a way for the firm to address various product demands in the market.
 This diversification also helps stabilize the company.
 The global scope of 3M’s business is also a factor in this stability.
 As a global firm, the company profits from various markets.
 This condition helps reduce business exposure to shocks and decline in one or a few markets.